0Manav0/AI-threat-detect/README.md

 ├── models/                # Trained ML models

-├── data/(you have to unzip the folder)                  # Input datasets
+├── data/(you must have to unzip the folder)                  # Input datasets

 ├── templates/             # HTML templates